amantotek/houseSolarEnergyDisplay/README.md

 ## Graphical Receiver
 python3 netcatRxPwrGUI.py

-Placing this file in the 'cloud' e.g. Dropbox allows running it from any graphical device like a PC or laptop on the same LAN (Local Area Network) as the emonPi
+Placing this file in the 'cloud' (e.g. Dropbox) allows running it from any graphical device like a PC or laptop on the same LAN (Local Area Network) as the emonPi

 ![Exporting](20221017_0917pwrExport.png)
+Above Solar generation exceeds the household demand so Export to the grid results

 ![Importing](20221016wattsSolarDark.png)
+Above after dark the solar system no longer generates